 For net worth tax purposes, a foreign corporation is a corporation or association created or organized under the statutory laws of any nation or state other than Georgia.

-Domestic corporations and domesticated foreign corporations are taxed based upon total net worth
+Domestic corporations and domesticated foreign corporations are taxed based upon total net worth (100% ratio) and should not use the ratio computation in Schedule 8.

 GENERAL INFORMATION: NET WORTH TAX (continued)